What are PTZ and ePTZ Cameras?

 - Motion-Based Auto Tracking: Auto tracking is a function that enables PTZ cameras to adjust their field of view to follow moving objects automatically.
 The use case for this function is typically best applied in quiet areas with minimal movement (for example, a museum after closing).

 - Remote Camera Control: Conventional PTZ cameras can be manually and remotely adjusted to track suspicious activity.
 This allows users to change the camera’s field of view without having to go onsite.
+A few common control mechanisms include: Mobile apps, joystick controls, and computer apps which all allow operators to adjust cameras with the control they prefer.

 - Zoom Capabilities: Most PTZ cameras support optical zoom, which is used to view and capture faraway objects like license plates or faces.
 Optical zoom (ie: 20x, 30x, 40x) refers to the maximum focal length divided by the minimum focal length - the larger the number, the further the zoom.